SocketDotTech/socket-DL/README.md

 ```
 - This will store addresses in deployments/ folder in root which are used to configure the contracts later for each remote chain.

+### Publish

+To publish, make sure contracts are compiled, run `yarn abi`.
+Then publish as normal.

 ### IDE Setup
 It is recommended to setup the ide to work with solidity development.
 In case of VSCode, [Solidity](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) plugins should work best when configured using following settings -
 ```json=